 The student is required to achieve a minimum of 80% in their coursework and 90% attendance in the classroom, 90% attendance in the range/road in order to take the final road test.
 If a student does not pass their final road test, the student may be allowed to retrain in the truck.
 The student may be charged for this extra training and testing.
 Extra training is based on instructor availability.
 The Director has the sole discretion to determine student's participation in the program to that point and from this determine whether retraining/retesting is granted and if additional charges are assessed.
-Charges are outlined in Section 3.3.
+Charges are outlined in the Additional Fees section.

-5 Rules
+5. Rules

-Tri-Area Trucking School is concerned about the safety of its students, their fellow student's, as well as the safety of its instructors.
-The school has established a goal of trying to maintain a safe and healthycondition during all areas of training.
+The School is concerned about the safety of its students, their fellow students, and instructors.
+The School has established a goal of trying to maintain a safe and healthy condition during all areas of training.